Krithiv-7/Murder-Mystery-Bot-main/help-commands.md

 ### `!join <ID>`
 - Joins the lobby with the given ID.
 Use `!list` to find IDs.
 You must provide an ID; lobbies are not auto-created by `!join`.
+- If you have the Discord Administrator permission, include `-overwriteAdminWarning` to join (e.g., `!join 0 -overwriteAdminWarning`).

 ### `!list`
 - Shows all running games with their IDs.
 Useful when you need a game ID to spectate.